bhavnish97/Deep-Learning-Concepts/README.md

 1. Weight Initialization Technique
 2. Batch Normalization
 3. EWMA for Bitcoin Prices
-4. Types of Optimizers in DL
+4. Types of Optimizers in DL - ADAgrad, RMSprop and Adam.